vertoker/cmake-template/README.md

 My personal CMake template for all of my projects in C++

-Build special for Visual Studio environment, doesn't test on other IDE
+Template tested in Windows/Linux and on VS Code/Visual Studio

-## How to use
+## How to use it

 1. Clone it.
 If you don't know how, well, you need to learn basics

-2. Rename cloned folder to your project name (recomment don't use spaces)
+2. Rename cloned folder to your project name (recommend don't use spaces)

+3. Open it in your favourite IDE
+    - VS Code (I usually use *Ctrl+K* *Ctrl+O*)
-3. Open in Visual Studio (inside folder "Open with Visual Studio")
+    - Visual Studio (inside folder "Open with Visual Studio")

 4. In CMakeLists.txt follow coments, setting to your project.
 You must check:
     - CMake minimum version (recommend not below 3.12)